-Snoring is noisy breathing during sleep caused by vibrating tissue in the upper airway.
-It is a common problem caused by airway resistance and affects nearly all of the population at some time during their lives.
+Snoring is noisy breathing during sleep that happens when tissue vibrates in the upper airway.
+It is a common problem that affects most people at some time during their lives.

-- Snoring is the result of turbulent airflow through the airway causing the uvula and soft palate to vibrate.
+- It happens when turbulent air flows through the airway, causing the uvula and soft palate to vibrate.

 - Men snore more often than women.